LIP-Computing/ansible-role-os-controller/README.md

  * Rabbit depends of the hostname.
 If the hostname changes, rabbit needs to be reinstalled.
 * Create initial networks fail.
  * Fails in case all the services are not still up.
 Wait some time and execute again.
+* Instances are not accesible.
+ * iptables block the instance access.
+Modify it or stop it.

 Author Information
 ------------------